Ewooral/Java/notes.md

   }
 }
 ```
-In this example, the accountNumber and balance variables are marked as private, which means they can only be accessed and modified within the BankAccount class.
-The owner variable is marked as protected, which means it can be accessed within the BankAccount class and any subclasses.
-The getAccountNumber(), getBalance(), and setBalance() methods are marked as public, which means they can be accessed from any code that has a reference to a BankAccount object.
-The transfer() method is marked as protected, which means it can be accessed within the BankAccount class and any subclasses.
+In this example, the `accountNumber` and `balance` variables are marked as `private`, which means they can only be accessed and modified within the `BankAccount` class.
+The `owner` variable is marked as `protected`, which means it can be accessed within the `BankAccount` class and any `subclasses`.
+The `getAccountNumber()`, `getBalance()`, and `setBalance()` methods are marked as `public`, which means they can be `accessed` from `any` code that has a reference to a `BankAccount` object.
+The `transfer()` method is marked as `protected`, which means it can be accessed within the `BankAccount` class and any `subclasses`.

-Using access levels allows you to control the visibility and accessibility of class methods and properties, and helps to protect the data and behavior of your class from external modification.
+Using access levels allows you to control the `visibility` and `accessibility` of class methods and properties, and helps to protect the data and behavior of your class from external modification.
 It is an important concept in Java and other object-oriented programming languages.

+## what are stacks, lists and queues in java
+# ......................................................................

+In Java, a stack is a data structure that allows you to store and access elements in a Last In First Out (LIFO) manner.
+A stack is implemented using the java.util.Stack class, which extends the Vector class and provides additional methods for stack operations.

+Here's an example of how to use the Stack class in Java:

+import java.util.Stack;

+Stack<String> stack = new Stack<>();

+// Push elements onto the stack
+stack.push("apple");
+stack.push("banana");
+stack.push("cherry");

+// Pop an element from the stack
+String top = stack.pop(); // Returns "cherry"

+// Peek at the top element of the stack
+top = stack.peek(); // Returns "banana"

+// Check if the stack is empty
+boolean isEmpty = stack.isEmpty(); // Returns false

+In this example, the stack object is an instance of the Stack class, which is used to store strings.
+The push() method is used to add elements to the stack, and the pop() method is used to remove and return the top element of the stack.
+The peek() method is used to view the top element of the stack without removing it.
+The isEmpty() method is used to check if the stack is empty.

+A list is an ordered collection of elements.
+In Java, there are several implementations of the List interface, including the ArrayList and LinkedList classes.

+Here's an example of how to use the ArrayList class in Java:

+import java.util.ArrayList;

+ArrayList<String> list = new ArrayList<>();

+// Add elements to the list
+list.add("apple");
+list.add("banana");
+list.add("cherry");

+// Get the element at a specific index
+String element = list.get(1); // Returns "banana"

+// Check if the list contains a specific element
+boolean contains = list.contains("apple"); // Returns true

+// Check the size of the list
+int size = list.size(); // Returns 3

+In this example, the list object is an instance of the ArrayList class, which is used to store strings.
+The add() method is used to add elements to the list, and the get() method is used to retrieve the element at a specific index.
+The contains() method is used to check if the list contains a specific element, and the size() method is used to get the number of elements in the list.

+A queue is a data structure that allows you to store and access elements in a First In First Out (FIFO) manner.
+In Java, a queue is implemented using the java.util.Queue interface, which has several implementations, including the LinkedList and PriorityQueue classes.

+Here's an example of how to use the LinkedList class as a queue in Java:

+import java.util.LinkedList;
+import java.util.Queue;

+Queue<String> queue = new LinkedList<>();

+// Add elements to the queue
+queue.add("apple");
+queue.add("banana");
+queue.add("cherry");

+// Remove and return the